vonate5/real-state-price-prediction/README.md

 ## Results

-#### Our model can predict by the 84.4% of accuracy the price of a house based on features.
+#### Our model can predict the price of a house based on features with the accuracy of 84.4%.

 #
 **Thanks for reading,**